JPeer264/node-semantic-git-commit-cli/README.md

 ## Why?

 Many projects got different git commit rules.
 It is hard to remember them all.
+Usually you start with `git commit -m "`, and then?
+You have to think about the projects commit guidelines.

+`sgc` will take care of the commit guidelines, so you can focus on the more important stuff: **code**

 ## Installation